DIMIOURGIA13/TEAM-DROHI/README.md

 5. Shaurya Dawra

 PROJECT IDEA :-
-    The main idea of the project is to create a timetable management system where the user can enter their credentials and view their individual timetables.
-If suppose they want to mee with their friends or faculty, they can enter the concerned individial's free/ avaialable timings and also ping them for a meetup.

-hee haw
+    The main idea of the project is to create a website for a general overview on Web3 and its various technologies and frameworks.
+Using HTML5 and CSS3, it is a very basic frontend site showcasing useful features of Web3 and informatiion about the previous versions (Web2 and Web1).